-Dr Caple emphasises the importance of soft skills such as good communication, attention to detail and excellent hand-eye coordination, a positive attitude is also a plus.
-'The best conservators are smart, dexterous problem solvers.'
+Soft skills such as good communication, attention to detail and excellent hand-eye coordination are essential.
+A positive attitude is also a plus.
+The best conservators are smart, dexterous problem solvers.

 What jobs can I do?

 'It's common for early career conservators to work as project conservators on fixed-term contracts.
-Permanent staff jobs usually require three to five years of professional experience.'
+Permanent staff jobs usually require three to five years of professional experience,' adds Dr Sully.

 Career development is somewhat limited but still possible with the right amount of knowledge and experience.
-'As careers develop conservators may take on broader management or project management roles or even set up their own private conservation practices.
+As careers progress conservators may take on broader management or project management roles or even set up their own private conservation practices.

 Find out more

-- See what the creative arts and design sector has to offer
+- See what the creative arts and design sector has to offer.

-- Search for opportunities at the Victoria and Albert Museum
+- Search for opportunities at the Victoria and Albert Museum.